-3.4 LENGTH OF THE REGULATORY PERIOD
+3.4.LENGTH OF THE REGULATORY PERIOD

 The duration of the price control period affects the extent to which many of the anticipated outcomes of efficient, accurate and sound regulation are achieved.
 The service provider must be given enough time to implement the required measures that are expected to provide improved service, performance and productivity.
-The RIC Act (No. 26 of 1998) specifies in Section 48 that the RIC "review the principles for determining rates and charges for services every five years, or where the licence issued to the service provider prescribes otherwise, at such shorter interval as it may determine."
-The Act therefore alludes to the possibility of a control period shorter than the five-year period stipulated.
+The RIC Act (No. 26 of 1998) specifies in Section 48 that the RIC shall "review the principles for determining rates and charges for services every five years, or where the licence issued to the service provider prescribes otherwise, at such shorter interval as it may determine."
+Therefore, the Act alludes to the possibility of a control period shorter than the five-year period stipulated.

 The RIC therefore, in its determination of the length of the regulatory period must consider its mandate under the Act, as well as the constraints faced by the particular service provider.
-The RIC should provide the service provider with a fair chance to experience success whilst at the same time preventing the opportunity for short-term gain with little potential for longevity.
+The RIC should provide the service provider with a fair chance to experience success whilst at the same time preventing the opportunity for short-term cuts in expenditure (to appear more efficient) which are not sustainable.